eth-act/wasrisc/README.md

 ## Prerequisites

-### Docker (Recommended)
 The easiest way to build is using the provided Docker environment, which includes:

 - RISC-V GNU Toolchain with newlib (rv64ima)
 - w2c2 WebAssembly-to-C transpiler
-- All dependencies pre-configured

-> Running the docker script the first time, will take some time because it is rebuilding the RISCV gnu toolchain from source.
+> Running the docker script the first time, will take some time because it is rebuilding the RISCV gnu toolchain from source inside of Docker.

 ## Quick Start